 As discussed above, many intersecting trends-including ethnicity, tribal affiliation, geography, economic interests, and ideologies-determine politics in Afghanistan.
 Although they largely accept that a Pashtun is most likely to hold the top slot in the Afghan government, non-Pashtuns insist on being and are represented at high levels of the central government.
-Ethnic minorities have demanded, and have achieved, a large measure of control over how government programs are implemented in their geographic regions.
+Ethnic minorities have demanded and have achieved a large measure of control over how government programs are implemented in their geographic regions.
 Although Karzai has the power to appoint provincial and district governors, in practice he has not appointed governors of a different ethnicity than the majority of residents of particular provinces and districts.
 The Independent Directorate of Local Governance (IDLG, which recommends to the presidential palace local appointments) often consults notables of a province on local appointments.
 This section discusses the political landscape in Afghanistan that often explains why certain U.S.-led initiatives either succeed or fail.

-Karzai's Allies in the National Assembly
+Karzai's Allies

-In addition to his allies in the presidential palace and the government writ large, Karzai has about 60-70 core supporters, mostly but not exclusively Pashtuns, in the Wolesi Jirga.
-Of his lower house supporters, about 30 are former members of the conservative Pashtun-based Hizb-e-Islam party (the same party as that headed by insurgent leader Gulbuddin Hikmatyar).
-Others in Karzai's camp in the lower house are followers of Abd-i-Rab Rasul Sayyaf, a prominent Pashtun, Islamic conservative mujahedin era party leader.
-Karzai and his aides hoped to but failed to increase the president's support base in the September 18, 2010 elections, but instead the results caused Karzai's base to shrink by about 20 deputies.
-As a result, Karzai was unable to engineer the selection of Sayyaf to become lower house speaker in 2011, displacing Yunus Qanooni (Tajik).
+Karzai's core supporters in the Wolesi Jirga, which he and his aides hoped to but failed to increase in the September 18, 2010, elections, are about 30-40 former members of the conservative Pashtun-based Hizb-e-Islam party (the same party as that headed by insurgent leader Gulbuddin Hikmatyar).
+Others in the Karzai camp in the lower house are followers of Abd-i-Rab Rasul Sayyaf, a prominent Pashtun, Islamic conservative mujahedin era party leader.7 These allies are supplemented by about 20 other deputies, mostly Pashtuns.
+Karzai is therefore assessed as having 60-70 core supporters in the current lower house, about 20 less than the previous lower house.
+Karzai's supporters therefore were unable to engineer the selection of Sayyaf to become lower house speaker, displacing Yunus Qanooni (Tajik).
 Neither Sayyaf nor Qanooni was unable to obtain enough votes to become speaker, instead losing to a compromise candidate, Abdul Raouf Ibrahimi, who is perceived as weak.

 Several of Karzai's supporters in parliament are from Qandahar, Karzai's home province, and from Helmand province.
 For example, one pro-Karzai Pashtun who was reelected in the 2010 elections is former militia leader Hazrat Ali (Nangarhar Province), who led the Afghan component of the failed assault on Osama bin Laden's purported redoubt at Tora Bora in December 2001.
-On the other hand, the 2010 elections resulted in the loss in parliament of Karzai cousin Jamil Karzai, and Pacha Khan Zadran (Paktia) who, by some accounts, helped Osama bin
+On the other hand, the 2010 elections resulted in the loss in parliament of Karzai cousin Jamil Karzai, and Pacha Khan Zadran (Paktia) who, by some accounts, helped Osama bin Laden escape Tora Bora.
+A key Karzai brother, discussed further below, is Ahmad Wali Karzai (deputy chair of the Qandahar provincial council).

-&lt;sup>7 Sayyaf led the Ittihad Islami (Islamic Union) mujahedin party during the war against the Soviet occupation.
+7 Sayyaf led the Ittihad Islami (Islamic Union) mujahedin party during the war against the Soviet occupation.